NavidBinAhmed/webapp_3_flight-path-tracker-javascript/README.md

-# Flight Path Tracker Microservice API Documentation : format of the API endpoint
+# Flight Path Tracker Microservice API
+Here is a detail doc for the format of the API endpoint

 ## Overview
 The created API for Flight Path Tracker as a microservice helps track and determine a passenger's flight path based on a list of unordered pair(s) of flight records, source and arrival points.